 People that check their email first thing in the morning

-Business owners need to be aware that social media won’t provide the engagement and ROI data that comes with email marketing; plus, a large part of crafting an effective digital marketing strategy is an understanding of your audience.
+Business owners need to be aware that as a marketing channel, social media won’t provide the engagement and ROI data that comes with email marketing; plus, a large part of crafting an effective digital marketing strategy is an understanding of your audience.
 Here are some of the data that you’ll get from your email marketing campaign:

 - Preferred channel for promos

 - Return on Investment (ROI)

 Your marketing strategies should constantly adjust to new market trends and audiences, and email marketing is a great way to conduct market research on an existing audience.
 Here are a few ways you can test the waters in your upcoming email campaigns.

 Find out what grabs the reader’s attention.
 Who wouldn’t want that information?
 When you’re working with a list of email subscribers or clients, you can expect some level of initial interest in your business.
 For whatever reason, the person receiving your marketing emails has decided that they want to remember you, whether that’s as an active user or not.